8th Grade Registration

 This is a year-long advanced studio course primarily for students who have previously taken Art 7.
 Since projects depend upon skills learned in Art 7, the units of study are focused on developing a student’s personal style and experimentation with new media and techniques.
 Topics include drawing, painting, sculpture, technology, and design.
 All lessons and projects adhere to the California State Visual and Performing Arts Standards for eighth grade.

 Students enrolled in the ASB elective will participate in activities designed to encourage and empower them to lead by example.
 Throughout the course, students will think critically and work collaboratively with elected ASB Cabinet members to plan, implement, and evaluate campus activities for the betterment of the school community.
 The ASB elective is a service-based course with required participation in service projects in the school and community.
-This elective is a year-long course for 7th and 8th grade students; students must apply for this class and be selected in order to be enrolled.
-Selected students will be considered for enrollment in a zero period class to open their schedule for an additional elective, if they wish.
+This elective is a year-long course with eligibility requirements.
+Students must maintain satisfactory grades, citizenship, and attendance.

 Teacher's Aide (T.A.)